A2X offers a helpful export solution for your Amazon accounting so that you can import into a wide variety of different accounting systems.

 Step 3: Export your settlement data as a General Journal

 A2X will export a CSV file for each of your settlements.
-You will import the CSV file to your accounting system.
+You will then import this CSV file into your accounting system.

 When prompted, choose: